sohanasarah/FaceMaskDetection/README.md

 ----- Instructions---------

 - Link to the dataset is given in data.txt.
-Please download the dataset before training the model.
+Please download the dataset before training the models.
 The data folder should be in the same folder with all the .py and .ipynb files.

 - Train the models using train_models.ipynb.
 It will create a feature extractor model named cnn.h5.
 It will also create classification models svm.pkl,knn.pkl and dt.pkl.
 These models are necessary to run the mask_detection.py file.